Notes for Contributors

 Submission and assessment of papers

 - Contributions should be no more than 10,000 words in length, including notes and references.
 They should be submitted electronically to the Editors as email attachments using the address on the contacts page.
-Appendices may include tables, photos and small amounts of digital video subject to the agreement of the Editors
+Appendices may include tables, photos and small amounts of digital video or sound recordings subject to the agreement of the Editors.
+Large media files should be sent separately using a file-transfer service.

-- Contributions are subject to an internal review process, but are not ordinarily sent to external referees.
-JASO does not undertake in advance to accept for publication any contribution offered to it.
+- JASO does not undertake in advance to accept for publication any contribution offered to it.
 In particular, contributions should be written in sufficiently good English to require only minimal editorial revision and copy-editing.
-Contributions may be rejected on these grounds alone.v
+Contributions may be rejected on these grounds alone.

 - If accepted, contributions will be copy-edited and then sent back as proofs to the author, with any queries highlighted.
 Proofs are for checking rather than revising, and extensive textual revisions should be avoided at this stage.
 Proofs should be returned promptly, and in any case within two weeks of receipt.
 Any queries should be answered either directly in the electronic text, identified through a different highlighting colour, or by amending the text as appropriate.